NehareddyN/ChatBot/README.md

 # ChatBot
- To create a ChatBot, we must install the CHatterBot Library follow the steps:
+ To create a ChatBot, we must install the ChatterBot Library follow the steps:
 1) Install a chatterbot in ypur system.((in command prompt)pip install chatterbot==0.8.6)
 2) Get a chatterbot Corpus